Protecting Public Health and the Environment

-Perhaps one of the most well-known types of environmental concerns, oil spills endanger marine wildlife and the environment as well as any people living or working in the area of the spill.
+Perhaps one of the most well-known types of environmental concerns — oil spills — endanger marine wildlife and the environment, as well as any people living or working in the area of the spill.
 Numerous studies have linked exposure to crude oil with a variety of serious conditions, including skin cancer and respiratory distress.
-Furthermore, the damage to wildlife and the physical environment often affects vital industries, such as fishing and tourism/travel.
-Local, state and federal government agencies work to regulate oil companies and reverse the ill-effects of oil and gas spills, and environmental law attorneys are on hand to obtain compensation for victims.
+Furthermore, the damage to wildlife and the physical environment often affects vital industries, such as fishing, tourism, and travel.
+Local, state, and federal government agencies work to regulate oil companies and reverse the ill-effects of oil and gas spills, and environmental law attorneys are on hand to obtain compensation for victims.

 Essentially, a disease cluster is a situation where an abnormally large number of people in a certain area or region fall ill from a particular kind of serious condition.
 A higher-than-normal percentage of illnesses, such as respiratory disorders, birth defects, or cancer, may indicate that an environmental contaminant has been released in the area as a result of negligent or illegal acts.

 Fracking AND ENERGY EXPLORATION